BenSunWhiteBoard/wamr-python/docs/design.md

 have two kinds of test cases.
 The first kind is a positive case.
 It checks a wrapper function with expected and safe arguments combinations.
 Its goal is the function should work well with expected inputs.
 Another kind is a negative case.
-It feeds unexpected argument combinations into a wrapper function.
+It feeds unexpected arguments combinations into a wrapper function.
 Arguments should include but not be limited to `None`.
 It ensures that the function will gracefully handle invalid input or unexpected behaviors.